TheCrowned/Post-Pay-Counter/readme.txt

 It must become: *define( 'PPC_DEBUG_LOG', false );*

 == Changelog ==
+= 2.725 (2017-05-30) =
+Feature: stats will always display ordered by the column you picked the last time.
+Can be disabled.
+Feature: possible to change how many digits payment figures are rounded to.
+Tweak: added notice on top of stats table if post stats caching is active.
+Fixed: stats ordering not working in author view.
+Fixed: sorting parameters not included in page permalink.
+Fixed: counting settings could not be saved if the visits payment callback value had an invalid callback, even if visits payment was inactive.
+Fixed: possible PHP notice in cache class.
+Fixed: PHP notice in BuddyPress addon if no posts were to be displayed.
+Tweak: several enhancements under the hood.

 = 2.720 (2017-05-16) =
 * New: post stats are now cached for one day.
 This **speeds up stats page loading by roughly 50%**!
 The feature can be disabled in case of issues.
 * Tweak: updated plugin hooks for compatibility with the new Request Payment addon.